Mutual Learning - PSF

 Research and innovation are increasingly interlinked internationally, aided by rapidly developing information and communication technologies.
 Global challenges require global effort and dialogue with international partners.
 In this context, the aim of the MLE is to foster a policy exchange on the various national approaches towards international cooperation in research and innovation.
+The exercise will allow for comparisons in terms of policy-making and help identify inspiring novel practices, while covering topics such as design and development of national strategies for international cooperation in research and innovation, implementing toolbox and framework conditions.

 Research integrity is a foundation of excellent science and the cornerstone of societal trust in researchers and research institutions.
 Advancing research integrity across Europe is of the utmost importance to ensure the high quality of science, including reproducibility of research results, and to ensure a fruitful relationship between science and society.